Understand the Three-Part Lifecycle of Your Promotions to Maximize Profit

 During the promotion, customers don’t just buy a flat percentage more product.
 You might have the same number of customers, but they buy more.
 You might have more customers, but they buy the normal amount of the product when it’s not on promotion.
 Understanding the customer behavior allows for better understanding of potential demand and a more optimal safety stock plan.

 3. The “Hangover” or Post-Promotion: The last part of a promotion is the period following the promotion.
 Demand has often been met for the promoted item and customers do not need to buy more for a period of time.

 You can see now how, when you peel the onion a bit on a simple promotion, there’s much more than meets the eye.
 All these phases of a promotion should be analyzed and unique daily lift/decline values computed.
 The anticipation, the demand curve and spending patterns during the promotion, and the post promotion periods all require unique logic to keep the customer happy and coming back for more—and minimize inventory imbalances.

 This logic is too complex for most humans and not properly handled by legacy forecasting systems.
-That’s where machine learning comes into play.
+That’s where machine learning in promotions planning software comes into play.
 The added benefit of machine learning is that AI can also see impacts of weather, social media and customer tastes as they change as part of the promotional lift calculations.
 Machine learning can leverage promotional history to project brand new promotions intelligently.
-More importantly, machine Learning reduces the human emotion and optimizes the advanced math required for modern promotions.
+More importantly, machine learning reduces the human emotion and optimizes the advanced math required for modern promotions.

 With a new holiday season approaching, it’s time ask yourself: are you getting the most from your promotions?